jackyliudev/Meal-Planner/README.md

 # Task Manager Site
-A responsive website to manage daily personal tasks
+A responsive website to plan weekly meals

 **Link to project:** <a href=#>Under Construction</a>